 You can also control the automatic bilge pump system from the Navigation and lighting control panel on the steering console.
 A light on the panel is lit when the pump is on.

-- Start the automatic pump from the panel if water starts building up.
+• Start the automatic pump from the panel, if it does not start automatically, if water starts building up.
 Use the manual pump if the automatic pump is out of order or out of power.